1. What was the original name of Red Square?

 Tuesday

-The correct answer is A: Russia is the largest country in the world, about 17 million km2 with its territory spread over 9 time zones.
-Previously, Russia had 11 time zones, but since 2010, this country decided to reduce the number of time zones to 9 for the convenience of work and communication across the country.
-However, even so, Russia is still the country with the most time zones in the world.
+The correct answer is A: Russia is the world's largest country by area, approximately 17 million square kilometers, with territory spanning 9 time zones.
+Previously, Russia had 11 time zones, but since 2010, the country decided to reduce the number to 9 for convenience in work and communication across the country.
+However, even so, Russia still has the most time zones in the world.

 7. How many ethnic groups are there in Russia?

-The correct answer is option C: Russia is a multi-ethnic country with 185 ethnic groups; the populations of different ethnic groups vary greatly, from millions (Russians, Tatars) to less than 10,000 (Sami).
+The correct answer is C: Russia is a multi-ethnic country with 185 ethnic groups; the populations of these groups vary greatly, from millions (Russians, Tatars) to fewer than 10,000 (Sami).

-8. When did the phenomenon of "white nights" - the symbol of Saint Petersburg - take place?
+8. When did the phenomenon of "white nights"—a symbol of Saint Petersburg—begin?

 From mid-May to mid-July - icon